skitscript/parser-nodejs/readme.md

 ### Install `@skitscript/types-nodejs` as a peer dependency

-If you are developing a package with includes types from `@skitscript/types-nodejs` in its public API, additionally install it as a peer dependency so that consumers of your package know to include it as well:
+If you are developing a package which includes types from `@skitscript/types-nodejs` in its public API, additionally install it as a peer dependency so that consumers of your package know to include it as well: